Flekay/The-Farmer-Was-Replaced/movement/loop_around/README.md

 Calculates the immediate next move required to advance the player to the adjacent tile based on the current position.
 Utilizes simple conditional logic for quick execution.

 ### `navi_to_next_tile.py`
 Precomputed movement sequences for each tile to the next tile.
 Ensures consistent and predictable traversal paths across the map.
+Only works up to 10x10 grids.

 ### `world_adv.py`
 This script pre-calculates the moves to the next tile for each tile.
 Without using world wrapping.
 Currently only works for even-sized maps.

 ## Benchmarking

 To assess the performance of the movement functions, execute the `benchmark.py` script.
 This will evaluate each movement method's setup time and operational efficiency, providing insights into their suitability for different scenarios.
+This benchmark runs on a 10x10 grid.

 ### Benchmark Results from `benchmark.py`